mjcull/R4H2O/manuscript/6_data_products.md

 The basic principles of R Markdown are explained in detail on R Markdown [cheat sheet](https://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf).

-X> Familiarise yourself with R Markdown using the RStudio cheat sheet.
+X> Familiarise yourself with R Markdown using the template.
+For advanced use, review the cheat sheet.

 The output of data analysis is often expressed in tables.
 To create neat tables in a report, you should use the `kable()` function of the *knitr*  package.
 This example below shows how to export a table in an R-Markdown file.

-The first two lines read the customer survey data and create a data frame with a count of each of the three cities.
+The first two read the customer survey data and create a data frame with a count of each of the three cities.
+In this case, we convert the output of the `table()` function to a data frame with `as.data.frame()`.

 The third line changes the generic variable names assigned by R to something more meaningful.
 The last line calls the `kable()` function in the  *knitr* library.

 {format: r, line-numbers: false}
 ```